joliver/docpile-gui/README.md

 ### User Stories

 - Document Definition
-    - I can upload an asset.
+    - I can upload a file.
-    - I can define documents on the asset.
+    - I can define documents on the file.
     - I can add a tag to a document.
     - I can create a tag in order to add it to a document.
     - I can create an alias on a tag in order to add it to a document.